 An applicant is considered a university transfer applicant if they have completed some or all of a university-level credential.
 Humber may use a combination of secondary school and/or university courses and grades to determine program eligibility.
 Applicants are required to disclose and provide academic transcripts for all course work completed at the postsecondary level.

-Applicants must submit a sample of their writing that is no more than 15 pages in length.
-The manuscript must be prepared according to professional standards: double-spaced, and with name, title, and page number on each page.
+• Please submit a sample of your writing that is no more than 15 pages in length.
+Ideally, the writing sample should be taken from the project you intend to work on in the program.
+If this is not possible, please submit a sample in the same form/genre (e.g., fiction if you intend to work on a novel).
+The manuscript must be prepared according to professional standards: double-spaced, 12-point font, with name, title and page number on each page.
+Please submit as MS Word or PDF.

 All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.